nextflow-io/nextflow/README.md

 Build from source
 -----------------

-*Nextflow* is written in [Groovy](groovy.codehaus.org) (a scripting language for the JVM).
-A precompiled, ready-to-run, package is available at this link http://goo.gl/062sh, thus it is not necessary to compile it in order to use it.
+*Nextflow* is written in [Groovy](http://groovy.codehaus.org) (a scripting language for the JVM).
+A precompiled, ready-to-run, package is available at the [Github releases page](https://github.com/nextflow-io/nextflow/releases), thus it is not necessary to compile it in order to use it.

 If you are interested in modifying the source code, or contributing to the project, it worth knowing that the build process is based on the [Gradle](http://www.gradle.org/) build automation system.